meeeeee/ImagePreprocessingCNN/README.md

 ```bash
 python train.py --train-file dataset/train2_20.pickle --eval-file dataset/eval2_11.pickle --outputs-dir output --batch-size 4 --num-epochs 40000000
 ```
-Note that training takes a lot of time and you will not see noticeable results for tens, hundreds, or thousands of epochs, depending on the size of the image
+Note that training takes a lot of time and you will not see noticeable results for tens, hundreds, or thousands of epochs, depending on the size of the image.